Questions?

 What should I wear for class?

-While leotard & tights are not necessary, you need to dress in flexible, form-fitting clothing.
+While leotard & tights are not necessary for, you need to dress in flexible, form-fitting clothing.
 Please ensure your clothes are a distinctly different color than the wall behind you.

 We prefer bare feet for safety and correctional purposes.

-Am I an advanced enough dancer for personalized coaching?
+Am I an advanced enough dancer for one-on-one coaching?

 As a late-starter with her share of technical problems, Hayden believes dance training should not only be accessible to all, but should be adaptable for all unique bodies.
 Whether you are an advanced pre-professional dancer or an adult beginner who just took their first class, Personal Online Coaching is the safest, most encouraging way to reach your dance goals.